JGill164/Credit-Card-Fraud-Detection/README.md

 ## Files

 The main file is `data_pipeline.py`.
-The program also creates `train.csv` for the 60% training data, `val.csv` for the 20% validation data, and `test.csv` for the 20% test data.
+The program also creates `train.csv` for the 60% training data, `val.csv` for the 20% validation data, and `test.csv` for the 20% test data when you run the code.